 The seasoned fishermen had been fishing all night, and yet their nets were frustratingly empty.
 The Lord urged them to take the boat to deeper waters, and in faith and obedience, they took Him at His word instead of trusting their own experience.
 They went deeper.
 The yield was so great that the nets could not hold it all, and the fisherman’s lives were forever changed.
 They realized that this was a divine encounter.

 Instead of harvesting fish, they followed Jesus and were empowered from then on to harvest souls.
-(Luke 5: 4-8) If you feel God is calling you to go out deeper in your faith, ministry, or personal development, the Holy Yoga Leadership Development Training will indeed motivate you to ‘go in deep.’
+(Luke 5: 4-8) If you feel God is calling you to go out deeper in your faith, ministry, or personal development, the Holy Yoga Ignite Leadership Training will indeed motivate you to ‘go in deep.’

-Holy Yoga’s Leadership Development Training challenged me to think about leadership as influence, which I envisioned as circular ripples generated from one singular impact.
+Holy Yoga’s Ignite Leadership Training challenged me to think about leadership as influence, which I envisioned as circular ripples generated from one singular impact.
 Whether you see yourself as a natural leader or not, you have influence with the people that God has put in your life.
 Who are these people that will be affected in the ripples of your influence?
 Partners, children, family, friends, colleagues, church family, your yoga students, neighborhood, community.
 Who else?
 The realization of how much influence we have can be both sobering and exhilarating.

 In the leadership training, we discovered together that the power of the servant leader lies in cultivating one’s heart: “to lead with a limp” (Allender).
 Great leaders are authentic, courageous, and they practice grace and gratitude.
 God may take time to develop our character and maturity before He calls us into leadership.
 With a servant’s heart, we will desire to empower those we have an influence on to accomplish God’s purposes and plans.
 Rather than being threatened by the gifts of those they lead, strong leaders give away power and challenge others to bring their gifts into the world.